satusdev/gemeni-key-rotator/README.md

-# Google Gemini API Key Rotator
+# Gemini API Key Rotator

 This project provides a lightweight, Deno-based server that acts as a proxy to the Google Gemini API.
 It intelligently rotates a pool of API keys to help